mbaumer/us_hep_funding/docs/_states/MN.md

 # MN -- Sen. Alan Franken (D) and  Sen. Amy Klobuchar (D)
 ## HEP Grants
 ```
-In the past 5 years, this state has received  22  HEP grants, totalling  $14,563,000.00
+In the past 5 years, this state has received:
-Who have these grants gone to?
+22 HEP grants, totalling $14,563,000.00

                                            Amount ($)
 Institution                          Year
 UNIVERSITY OF MINNESOTA, DULUTH      2012       45000